LiveNathan/blog/_posts/power.md

 That's the reality for a lot of technicians.
 They're bearing the responsibility for improvising safe electrical solutions under time pressure, often without formal planning documents.

-This disconnect isn't unique to one company.
-A comment on Facebook captured it perfectly: "**I am being asked to provide power, but no one can tell me what the draw is on any of the things that we're plugging in**."
-The information gap is real, and it's stressful.

 I should stop for a moment to point out the fact that the most difficult thing to do as a novice on any subject is to understand anything in context.
 Therefore, I may be overstating the importance of this topic.
 It may be that it's not really that big of a deal because safety standards and hardware build in lots of headroom so maybe we're never in real danger.
 From some sources it seems like this stuff is critical and from others it seems like a minor concern.

 ## **The Hidden Problem: "Normalization of Deviance"**

 What's happening here is something safety researchers call "**normalization of deviance**"—when shortcuts become standard practice because nothing bad has happened yet.
 When you successfully power hundreds of shows using on-the-fly calculations without a single fault, the perceived risk diminishes.
-The informal method gets reinforced by repeated success, even though it's masking latent safety risks.\[^1\]
+The informal method gets reinforced by repeated success, even though it's masking latent safety risks.

+$$^1$$
 The technician successfully figures it out every time, so the project manager can maintain the view that power is simple.
 The complexity gets outsourced down the chain to someone improvising under pressure.
 The show still happens without incident so there's not a lot of motivation for management to change things.
 It works—until it doesn't.

 ## **It's All About Balance**